The Best Positions to Install Security Cameras

-Keeping your business safe is on the mind of most entrepreneurs, but securing your home is just as important.
-Over 3.5 million home burglaries occur in the U.S. each year, on average, according to the Bureau of Justice Statistics.
-Historically, over 80 percent of home break-ins occur on the first floor of the home.
+Securing the business premise is an important priority for most entrepreneurs, but securing your home is just as important, especially if you are a homeowner.
+On average, more than 3.5 million home burglaries occur in the United States each year, according to the Bureau of Justice Statistics.
+Historically, over 80% of home break-ins occur on the first floor of the home.

-The most likely points of entry are the front door (34 percent), a first-floor window (23-percent), and the back door (22-percent).
-Those statistics make it pretty clear where you should locate security cameras around (and in) the home.
+The most likely points of entry are the front door (34%), a first-floor window (23%), and the back door (22%).
+These statistics make it clear where you should locate security cameras around (and in) the home.
 With those key locations covered, look to a few other areas to ensure the best possible surveillance of your home.

 Home security cameras can catch intruders in the act and help police track down the perpetrators by providing visual evidence of the crime and, ideally, the criminals’ faces.
 But cameras do more than help with an investigation.
 Like home alarm systems, security cameras help prevent break-ins by deterring would-be burglars from entering a home.